DeNederlandscheBank/data-quality-rules/README.rst

 * (Statistical) validation rules for Solvency 2 and FTK QRTs

-* Source code to extract csv-, Pandas pickles- and html-files from XBRL instance files
+Martijn Source code to extract csv-, Pandas pickles- and html-files from XBRL instance files

 * Source code to evaluate validation rules on Pandas pickle-files